ms Marco Polo Cruise Ship Accidents

-This is a review of ms Marco Polo cruise ship accident.
-The cruise ship Marco Polo run aground in Norway on March 10, 2013, while sailing on 14-night Norwegian “Northern Lights” cruise departing Amsterdam to UK (London, the port of Tilbury).
+MS Marco Polo experienced a ran aground accident.
+It happened in Norway on March 10, 2013, while sailing on 14-night Norwegian “Northern Lights” cruise departing Amsterdam to UK (London, the port of Tilbury).

 Accident location was a remote fjord located north of the Arctic Circle.
 After leaving the port of Sortland (in Vesteralen) and under the command of a local Norwegian pilot she hit an uncharted underwater rock resulting in hull damage.
 No injuries were reported among all 1117 passengers/crew.
 The ship immediately returned to the port of Sortland to undergo a detailed damage assessment by divers.
 After about 23 hours for inspection and some small hull repairs the ship was cleared to continue with the cruise.

-- the incident occurred at low tide (the ship’s draft/drought is 26,8ft/8,2m).
+- Incident occurred at low tide (the ship’s draft/drought is 26,8ft/8,2m).

 - the area was mapped to update charts.
 The Norwegian Coastal Administration (NCA) is the responsible party for all navigational charts of this region.